 The start_commit subcommand takes two or more additional parameters, that are used to specify the mechanism to be call before performing any change to the configuration of the module.
-The only method currently supported is xrl which takes an XRL specification as an argument.
+The only methods currently supported are xrl which takes an XRL specification as an argument, and program which takes an executable program as an argument.